Policies on Discrimination, Harassment, Sexual Misconduct, Retaliation September 7, 2012

 In the spring of 2012, the University's Title IX Coordinator designated three Assistant Title IX Coordinators to facilitate the handling of complaints under the policy and to assist with education, communication, and other aspects of implementing this policy across the W&L community.
 For students, the Assistant Coordinator is Sidney Evans, Vice President for Student Affairs and Dean of Students (email@example.com).
 For faculty and staff, the Assistant Coordinator is Amy Barnes, Executive Director of Human Resources (firstname.lastname@example.org).
 For gender equity in athletics, the Assistant Coordinator is Valerie Cushman, Senior Assistant to the President (email@example.com).
 [Note: As of February 15, 2013, Leanne Shank, General Counsel (firstname.lastname@example.org) is serving as Interim Assistant Coordinator for Gender Equity in Athletics].
 For details on the duties and responsibilities of the Assistant Coordinators, as well as helpful resources on Title IX at W&L, I encourage you to review the document linked here.

 In the wake of reports of child sexual abuse on university campuses, Washington and Lee has adopted a Protocol for Mandatory Reporting of Suspected Child Abuse/Neglect as required by a Virginia law that became effective July 1, 2012.
 Provost Robert Strong will soon send more detailed information about this obligation.
 In summary, "all Washington and Lee employees (including student employees) 18 years of age or older are required to report child abuse or neglect that they suspect or become aware of in connection with any University activities or operations..."
 Reports should be made to the Office of Public Safety or to other agencies noted in Protocol.
-The Protocol can be found here.
+The Protocol can be found on the General Counsel's site.

 For supervisors who have employees in their departments without regular access to email, I ask that you provide each of them with a hard copy of this notice and the policy, procedures, and resource contacts noted above, as well as a copy of the child abuse reporting protocol.